 An androgen deficiency diagnosis involves having a thorough medical evaluation and at least two blood samples (taken in the morning on different days) to measure hormone levels.

 The diagnosis should not be based simply on the symptoms as they could be caused by other health problems that require different treatment.
-The diagnosis of androgen deficiency is only confirmed when blood tests show a lower than normal testosterone level.
+The diagnosis of androgen deficiency is only confirmed when blood tests show a lower than average testosterone level.

 What is the range of “normal” testosterone?

-A reference range is used as a guide when analyzing labs and doctors to decide whether a person’s hormone levels are normal or low, and whether treatment may be needed.
+A reference range is used as a guide when analyzing labs and doctors to decide whether a person’s hormone levels are normal or low and whether treatment may be needed.

 How is androgen deficiency treated?